Imperial Chola Army

 The Imperial Chola Army (சோழர் படை) refers to the army of the Chola Empire.
 The Chola military fought dozens of wars, and it also underwent numerous changes in structure, organization, equipment and tactics, while conserving a core of lasting Tamil traditions.

 Pre-Imperial Sangam period (300 BC – 300 AD)

 It has not been possible to assemble an internal chronology of the Sangam works and pinpoint when and how the early Chola military was formed.

+The Chola state maintained a well-equipped standing army of professional soldiers.
+Military commanders were honored with the title of ēnāti, conferred in a formal investiture ceremony by the king.

+"You, when you see a fight, you rush to the front, divide your enemy’s forces, stand before them, and get your body scarred by the deep cuts of their swords; thus are you (your fame is) pleasant to the ear, not so your body to the eye.
+As for them (your enemies), when they see you, they turn their backs, and with bodies whole and unscarred, they are pleasant to the eye, not so (their infamy) to the ear.
+Hence, you are pleasant in one way, they in another; what is there else in which they do not equal you?
+Yet, what wonder is it, tell us, noble one! that this world cherishes you, O Killi, of the fleet steed and of the victorious anklet-adorned foot."